Our Board

 Our esteemed, highly skilled Board are authentic in their embrace of diversity.

-Madenia Abdurahman - Deputy Chair and President
+Madenia Abdurahman - President

 Madenia is a retired school principal with deep experience in the not-for-profit sector.
 She is currently Chair of Muslim Aid Australia.